Mobile App Testing: Challenges, Types and Best Practices

-Obviously, you may consider fixing your problems after the release of the app but it can be damaging to your company’s prestige.
-It’s good to remember Richard Branson’s words “While a good reputation precedes you, a bad reputation will follow you for a long time.”
 Hence, it’s essential to have your applications tested in order to provide the best user experience.
 Mobiles testing plays a major role in building a mobile app to provide a smooth user experience and functionality.

-The Mobile Test Pyramid
+The Mobile App Testing Pyramid

 Unlike web applications, not every unit of mobile apps can be tested in an isolated manner.
 In some cases, different APIs, layers or systems may need to be faked or mocked in order to get the small unit to work.
 This is not efficient from a technical or economic point of view.
 However, it’s no excuse for not writing mobile unit tests at all.
-The business logic of an app must be tested at unit level.
+The business logic of an app must be tested at the unit level.